-Ah, summer: the lazy, hazy days of warm-weather bliss.
-It may not be the summer of vacation reads for much of America this year, but that doesn’t mean summer is without inspiration — if there was ever a time to soak in extra encouragement to ignite your ambitions, this is it.
+Ah, spring: the lazy, hazy days of warm-weather bliss.
+It may not be the spring of vacation reads for much of America this year, but that doesn’t mean spring is without inspiration — if there was ever a time to soak in extra encouragement to ignite your ambitions, this is it.
 Below, eleven of our favorite titles — new and old — that motivate, rouse, and remind us that setbacks are opportunities in disguise.
 Enjoy.

 The Beautiful No by Sheri Salata